-As Bryan’s experience shows, SHOP has the potential to be a great resource to help small employers find quality and comprehensive health coverage, but only if this administration makes it a priority to bolster the program and recognize the challenges small businesses face in accessing coverage.
+As Brian’s experience shows, SHOP has the potential to be a great resource to help small employers find quality and comprehensive health coverage, but only if this administration makes it a priority to bolster the program and recognize the challenges small businesses face in accessing coverage.
 But unfortunately this proposal, in addition to the efforts by Republican lawmakers to dismantle the ACA, will only hurt small businesses like Bryan’s.

 Bryan says, “I urge the administration to drop this proposal, and focus instead on improving SHOP so that more small businesses can take advantage of the program.”